Top 10 Barbell Shoulder Exercises For Growth

 4. Slowly return the weight to the initial position.
 That’s your first rep; perform 6 to 10 reps.

-4. Single-arm Half-Kneeling Landmine Press
+4. Single-arm Landmine Press

 1. Place one end of the bar in the corner and put the desired weight into another.

-2. Grab the bar with your right hand, sit on your knee and move one step back so you can lean forward.
+2. Grab the bar with your right hand, sit on your knee, and move one step back so you can lean forward.
 Keep your one foot flat on the floor so you can generate maximum strength.

 3. Hold the bar at your shoulder height and keep your back straight.